Prescription Drugs | 7 min read

 Unless directed by a doctor, you shouldn’t take vitamin A or other vitamin supplements that contain vitamin A while on Accutane.
 This increases the risk of side effects.
 You should check with your doctor before taking any substances, including vitamins, herbal products, and prescription or over-the-counter medications.

-Accutane can cause skin dryness and sunburn, as well as more serious skin reactions like Stevens-Johnson syndrome and toxic epidermal necrolysis, a life-threatening disorder characterized by blistering and peeling skin.
-You should also avoid waxing or cosmetic procedures like dermabrasion or laser hair removal while using Accutane and for six months after stopping it because it increases the risk of scarring.
+Accutane can cause skin dryness and sunburn, as well as more serious skin reactions, such as Stevens-Johnson syndrome and toxic epidermal necrolysis, a life-threatening disorder characterized by blistering and peeling of the skin.
+You should also avoid waxing or cosmetic procedures, such as dermabrasion or laser hair removal, while using Accutane and for six months after stopping it, as this increases the risk of scarring.

 In rare cases, Accutane can cause mood and behavioral changes like irritability, agitation, and suicidal thoughts or actions.